dojo/docs/dojox/widget/Portlet.rst

  * dojox.widget.PortletFeedSettings
    The settings widget to be used with the dojox.widget.FeedPortlet.
 It can be a simple text input displaying the URL to an Atom or RSS feed, or a select node displaying multiple feeds to load.

+It is worth noting that this widget just implements one possible front end of a Portlet.
+The JSR-168 standard (http://jcp.org/aboutJava/communityprocess/review/jsr168/) for Portlets contains a lot more than this.
+A full Portlet implementation requires both server side and client side code.
+This widget only serves to present the Portlet on the client side.

 =====
 Usage
 =====